scholarsportal/historical-topos/content/faq.en.md

 ## Where can I find newer topographical maps?

-Many topographical maps published after 1977 can be found on Geogratis (http://geogratis.cgdi.gc.ca/), which is maintained by Natural Resources Canada.
+Many topographical maps published after 1977 can be found on [Geogratis](http://geogratis.cgdi.gc.ca/), which is maintained by Natural Resources Canada.
 Some printed maps may also be found at your local university library.

 ## Where can I find printed copies of these maps?

 For help with locating and selecting maps from this collection, or for newer maps, you can get help from your local university library.

-If you would like to know the location of a specific printed map that was digitized as part of this project, please contact us (http://ocul.on.ca/topomaps/contact).
+If you would like to know the location of a specific printed map that was digitized as part of this project, please [contact us](../contact/).

 ## How large are the printed maps?

 The dimensions for the original, printed maps are (approximately):

 For the 1:63,360 maps: 30” x 25” or 76cm x 64cm
 For the 1:25,000 maps: 29” x 22.5” or 74cm x 57cm